lodyagin/ncbi_tools/network/wwwblast/readme.txt

 "LSF" was implemented in NCBI, however this was not included in this suite.
 Standalone server assumes that users have their own BLAST or RPS-BLAST database(s), that should be searched and want to have a simple WWW interface to such search.
-It is STRONLY recommended that user has experience in installation and running standalone NCBI BLAST programs.
+It is STRONLY recommended that user have experience in installation and running standalone NCBI BLAST programs.

 After files are uncompressed, server is ready to be used immediately.
-Any customizations to the program are welcomed and may be done by experienced programmers using source code, which is also provided.

-Recompilation of the server executables requires that programmer has compiled NCBI toolkit libraries.
-This toolkit can be downloaded from the NCBI FTP web site: ftp://ftp.ncbi.nih.gov
+Any customizations to the program are welcomed.
+The source code for WWW BLAST is now part of the NCBI C toolkit, which can be downloaded from the NCBI FTP web site: ftp://ftp.ncbi.nih.gov
 <ftp://ftp.ncbi.nih.gov/toolbox/ncbi_tools/README.htm>
-After the NCBI toolkit is compiled, user needs to edit the Makefile in the blast/Src directory, and define the NCBI variable in the top line of the Makefile, so it points to the root directory where the NCBI toolkit is located.
+The compilation of the NCBI C toolkit includes the WWW BLAST executables.
+The files in the C toolkit most relevant for the WWW BLAST executables are: wwwblast.c, wwwbutl.c, psiblast.c, wblast2.c.

       What's new in this revision?

+February 2, 2004

+    * All source code moved to the NCBI C toolkit.
+    * Mouseover feature fixed in graphical overview.
+    * All binaries synchronized with the latest NCBI C toolkit release.
+      All future releases will be automatically synchronized with future toolkit releases.
+    * Recompilation procedure changed.
+WWW BLAST binaries are now compiled as part of the C toolkit.

+November 21, 2003

+    * Fixed a bug with absent images on PSI-BLAST iterations.
+    * Removed header and progress messages from XML output.
+    * All binaries recompiled with the newest version of the NCBI C toolkit libra ries.

 May 9, 2003